Things to Know

 |NMS Match System Opens for Rankings||March 28, 2022|

 |Rank Order List Deadline||April 6, 2022 at 11:59 p.m.
 Eastern Time|

 The matching algorithm is designed such that it cannot be gamed or manipulated.

 The only strategy is to rank your choices in order of your true preferences, without considering how you expect to be ranked by any applicant.

 Rank all applicants that would be acceptable to the program.
 Submitting a longer list of applicants may reduce your chances of being left with unfilled positions.

-Do not rank any applicant that you consider unacceptable (i.e., you would not want to be matched to that applicant, even if you may not fill a position).
+Do not rank any applicant that you consider unacceptable (i.e., you would not want to be matched to that applicant under any circumstances).
 You can only be matched to applicants that appear on your Rank Order List.